EleutherAI/website/content-blog/mad_research_update.md

 We find that enriching the set of names in this manner makes the problem harder for some datsets.
 We have been experimenting with several approaches to anomaly detection.
 We've tested a collection of different detectors to detect anomalies based on model activations.
 We have also been experimenting with detectors that use [attribution patching](https://www.neelnanda.io/mechanistic-interpretability/attribution-patching#does-this-work-in-practice-experiments=) instead of model activations to distinguish Alice-like from Bob-like operation.
 We have found:

- - For some datasets, hard examples yielded a significantly different distribution of activations to easy examples, so we were successful in inducing a distribution shift between training and test examples
+1. For some datasets, hard examples yielded a significantly different distribution of activations to easy examples, so we were successful in inducing a distribution shift between training and test examples.
- - Adding additional names makes the problem harder
+2. Adding additional names makes the problem harder.
- - We can achieve very high classification accuracy on some datasets if we have access to test set statistics (AUROC >0.999) and high accuracy without them (AUC >0.95), but for some datasets high accuracy depends on hyperparameters that may be difficult to tune and on others we do not achieve high accuracy at all
+3. We can achieve very high classification accuracy on some datasets if we have access to test set statistics (AUROC >0.999) and moderately high accuracy without them (AUC >0.95).
+4. For some datasets high accuracy depends on hyperparameters that may be difficult to tune and on others we do not achieve high accuracy at all.
- - Achieving uniformly high classification accuracy is difficult.
-This may be partly attributable to the distribution shift between training and test sets
+5. Achieving uniformly high classification accuracy is difficult.
+This may be partly attributable to the distribution shift between training and test sets.
- - We compared methods based on model activations and attribution patching.
-Activation based methods offered the highest classification accuracy, though some methods based on attribution patchings were less sensitive to layer choice
+6. We compared methods based on model activations and attribution patching.
+Activation based methods offered the highest classification accuracy, though some methods based on attribution patchings were less sensitive to layer choice.
- - Combining activations and effects estimated from attribution patching did not significantly improve detection accuracy
+7. Combining activations and effects estimated from attribution patching did not significantly improve detection accuracy.
- - Visualisations suggest that attribution patching may benefit from more sophisticated scoring methods
+8. Visualisations suggest that attribution patching may benefit from more sophisticated scoring methods.
- - Activation based anomaly detection can also detect adversarial examples in non-robust vision models but not in robust models
+9. Activation based anomaly detection can also detect adversarial examples in non-robust vision models but not in robust models.
- - Attribution based anomaly detection can detect adversarial examples in robust image models at a rate slightly above chance
+10. Attribution based anomaly detection can detect adversarial examples in robust image models at a rate slightly above chance.

 ## Experimental setup

 We fine tuned Mistral 7B v0.1 on 12 quirky datasets with LoRA, early stopped on overall validation loss computed on both Alice and Bob examples.
-The number of epochs used is listed in [Table 1](#tbl-datasets).
+The number of epochs used is listed in the table below.
 The datasets were formatted using the `templatize_quirky_dataset` function from the [quirky-language-models](https://github.com/davidoj/quirky-language-models/blob/e6a042ccc7b3853ae4b3f837b08dc0c1f98fcbe7/elk_generalization/datasets/loader_utils.py) repo with the options `standardize_templates=True`, `method=random`, `random_names=True` and `seed=0`.

 | Dataset | Max Epochs | Notes |
 |---------|--------|-------|